cedowens/HELK-automation/README.md

 This is building on the work that Antonio Piazza (@antman1P) did at https://antman1p-30185.medium.com/acting-red-seeing-blue-b04dd845c3dc.
 This repo automates some of the setup steps in Antonio's post using bash + terraform.

-I wrote a blog post with more details here: [add URL]
+I wrote a blog post with more details here: https://cedowens.medium.com/helking-your-macos-red-team-tools-for-detections-b16d3a8b8807

 ## HELK Server Setup Steps: